Macklemurr/Bash-Scripts/Auto-Package-Manager/README.md

 ### Installing

 * You can put the script and the foo.sh in your $PATH
-* Or you can also make a symbolic link to your $PATH, whatever floats your boat
+* Or you can also make a symbolic link to your $PATH by doing this command: sudo ln -s $PWD/autopacman.sh $PATH